 Are you enjoying The Rings of Power on Amazon Prime TV and want to experience the original trilogy again?
-As one of the greatest, most epic Fantasy stories, any Lord of the Rings audiobook is worth a listen!
-But first, let me tell you where the differences are between the different versions so you can pick the best one for you.
+As one of the greatest, most epic Fantasy stories, any Lord of the Rings audiobook is worth a listen.
+But there are so many now!
+Let me tell you where the differences are between all these versions so you can pick the best one for you.

-When you search on Audible for a Lord of the Rings audiobook, it can be quite confusing how many books pop up and you are rightly wondering where the differences are.
+When you search on Audible for a Lord of the Rings audiobook, it can be quite confusing how many books pop up and you are rightly wondering why.
 And don’t forget that this is a trilogy!
-So, every production has a series of three books, The Fellowship of the Ring, The Two Towers, and The Return of the King.
+So, every production has a series of three books: The Fellowship of the Ring, The Two Towers, and The Return of the King.
 That’s a whole lot of LotR to pick from with so many different narrators and versions on offer.

 The Hobbit is just one book that was turned into three movies.
 The Lord of the Rings is a real trilogy though, every book was turned into one movie.